 - Hot coals, ashes or lit cigarettes.

-- Building and construction debris - dirt / rocks, tree trunks, carpets or large scraps.
+- Building and construction debris including dirt, rocks, tree trunks, carpets or large scraps.

-- Furniture, appliances or auto parts - water heaters, major appliances, couches / chairs, car bumpers, fenders, engine blocks, batteries, items over 50 pounds.
+- Furniture, appliances or auto parts including water heaters, major appliances, couches, chairs, car bumpers, fenders, engine blocks, batteries, or any items over 50 pounds.

-- Unwrapped sharp objects - broken glass should be well-wrapped in newspaper before placing it in the trash.
+- Unwrapped sharp objects including broken glass should be well-wrapped in newspaper before placing it in the trash.